CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Custom Tables

+In ```refresh``` mode, the scripts will truncate the Datamart tables.
+All other tables and views are left unchanged.

-The scripts with drop and recreate Datamart tables.
+In ```install``` mode, the scripts will drop and recreate Datamart tables.
 However, you can add your own tables.
 Indeed, when you run the scripts it leaves these tables unchanged.
 Only the database views must be recreated.

 ### CSV Reports